-Her science background in domains of expertise reliably used in ecology and conservation fields, her leadership and technical innovation career, along with her engagement in nature and wildlife conservation citizen science and volunteering projects, gave her the vision and provide her with the tools for building a successful organization.
-Her energy and commitment to EwA’s mission and vision are key in nurturing a vibrant EwA community.
+Her science background in domains of expertise reliably used in ecology and conservation fields, her leadership and technical innovation career, along with her engagement in nature and wildlife conservation participatory science and volunteering projects, gave her the vision and provided her with the tools for building a successful organization.
+Her energy and commitment to EwA’s mission and vision are key to nurturing a vibrant EwA community.

 I can’t count the number of countries I’ve traveled to –often in most remote wilderness areas.
 I’ve volunteered my skills and expertise, such as statistical and data methods that are core to most ecological and conservation research studies.
 I have contributed to so many great conservation missions.
 I had the pleasure to meet wonderful, dedicated nature enthusiasts, conservationists, and scientists along the way, many of those whom I became friends with, and whom I am collaborating with at EwA.

 I’ve also witnessed directly the impact of an excessive and reckless human relationship to nature.
 I have witnessed a fair share of poorly managed projects and venues in general; And more than I wanted to, I also volunteered for and visited few questionable organizations; I have made mistakes myself out of ignorance, as well as I observed a few entitled, badly trained travelers, volunteers, and leaders.